RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-prometheus/README.md

 ```

+See table customisation steps below for extra context of available customisation.

 ## Entity annotations

 The plugin uses entity annotations to determine what data to display.
 There are two different annotations that can be used: